-Soon-to-be postdoc at Stanford, working on an ethnography of AI researchers! (they/them)
+Postdoc at Stanford, working on a set of interviews of AI researchers! (they/them)

 Still in progress as always, but this talk covers a lot of it! https://forum.effectivealtruism.org/posts/q49obZkQujkYmnFWY/vael-gates-risks-from-advanced-ai-june-2022(Unfortunately the part about the insights isn't transcribed-- the first 20m is introduction, next ~30m is the description you want, last 10m is questions)

 Given the Future Fund's recent announcement of the AI Worldview Prize, I think it would be a good idea if someone could create an online group of participants.
 Such a group can help participants share resources, study together, co-work, challenge each other's views, etc. After the AI Worldview Prize competition ends, if results are good, a global AI safety community can be built and grown from there.